Serious Bacterial

 Cefiderocol access project

-GARDP has signed a first-of-its-kind license agreement with Shionogi and a collaboration agreement with Shionogi and CHAI to provide access to cefiderocol, an antibiotic with activity against a number of drug-resistant bacteria on the World Health Organization Priority Pathogen List, including Enterobacterales and Pseudomonas aeruginosa.
-Cefiderocol has been approved by the US Food and Drug Administration and by the European Medicines Agency, and it is included on the WHO Model List of Essential Medicines.
+GARDP is collaborating with Shionogi and CHAI on an ambitious project to provide access to cefiderocol, an antibiotic with activity against a number of drug-resistant bacteria on the WHO priority pathogen list, including Enterobacterales.
+Cefiderocol has been approved by the US FDA and by the European Medicines Agency, and it is included on the WHO Model List of Essential Medicines.
 Until now, this antibiotic has been available in only a few high-income countries, and it has not been available at all in low- and middle-income countries (LMICs), most of which are hit the hardest by the highly drug-resistant infections for which cefiderocol was intended.

-Under the agreement with Shionogi, GARDP will be able to manufacture and commercialize cefiderocol through sub-licensees in almost 70% of countries worldwide (135 countries), most of which tend to have delayed access (if any) to novel antibiotics.
-The license territory includes all low-income countries, most lower middle- and upper middle-income countries, and select high-income countries.
-To deliver on this agreement, GARDP and Shionogi have teamed up with CHAI in a three-party collaboration agreement.
+Under the license and technology transfer agreement with Shionogi, GARDP will be able to manufacture and commercialize cefiderocol through sub-licensees in almost 70% of countries worldwide (135 countries), most of which tend to have delayed access (if any) to novel antibiotics.

 Click here to read about this project in the context of access to antibiotics.